-Following its election in July 2012, the principle mandate of the 200 member General National Congress (GNC) was to oversee the constitutional process.
-However, the GNC was vigorously lobbied by a coalition of Islamist and anti-Qadhafi politicians and militia to pass anti-Qadhafi and pro-revolutionary legislation.
+Following its election in July 2012, the principle mandate of the 200 member General National Congress (GNC) was to oversee the constitutional process.19 However, the GNC was vigorously lobbied by a coalition of Islamist and anti-Qadhafi politicians and militia to pass anti-Qadhafi and pro-revolutionary legislation.
 In 2013, Political Isolation Law 13/2013 was passed under pressure from street protests, armed blockades of government ministries and the occupation of the General National Congress.
-The law had the effect of excluding anyone employed in senior positions by the former regime from such state employment for ten years and led to the resignation of several influential figures who had been instrumental in the 2011 uprising from the government.
-However, we have the principle of the principl
+The law had the effect of excluding anyone employed in senior positions by the former regime from such state employment for ten years and led to the resignation of several influential figures who had been instrumental in the 2011 uprising from the government.20 This protect him.

-This process was ongoing in the autumn of 2014 with the constitutional drafting committee still in deliberation in Al Baida.
-See "Security Council Briefing, 15 September 2014 Special Representative of the Secretary-General and Head of UNSMIL, Bernardino León." http://unsmil.unmissions.org/Portals/unsmil/Documents/srs.g%20Leon%20 Briefing%20to%20UNSC%2015%20September%202014%20Final.pdf, accessed October 11, 2014.
+19 This process was ongoing in the autumn of 2014 with the constitutional drafting committee still in deliberation in Al Baida.
+See "Security Council Briefing, 15 September 2014 Special Representative of the Secretary-General and Head of UNSMIL, Bernardino León." http://unsmil.unmissions.org/Portals/unsmil/Documents/SRSG%20Leon%20 Briefing%20to%20UNSC%2015%20September%202014%20Final.pdf, accessed October 11, 2014.